Foreign Investment in Indonesia

 -

-have high technology which is up-to-date, efficient, environmentally friendly, and pay attention to local wisdom;
+incorporate high technology that is up-to-date, efficient, environmentally friendly, and mindful to local wisdom;

 -